adomani/Syllabus/MA4N1/ideas_to_develop.md

 <tr>
   <td> <ul><li>Tommaso F,</li><li>Mayo</li></ul> </td>
-  <td> <a href="https://en.wikipedia.org/wiki/Ostrowski%27s_theorem">Ostrowski's Theorem</a>.
-As far as I can tell, it is not in Mathlib, but there are some (possible) formalizations.
-Relevant Zulip chats: <a href="https://leanprover.zulipchat.com/#narrow/stream/116395-maths/topic/Seminar.20--.20London.20Learning.20Lean/near/362025148">Link to LLL</a> and <a href="https://leanprover.zulipchat.com/#narrow/stream/217875-Is-there-code-for-X.3F/topic/Ostrowski's.20theorem">Ostrowski's Theorem thread</a> </td>
+  <td> <a href="https://en.wikipedia.org/wiki/Ostrowski%27s_theorem">Ostrowski's Theorem</a>.<br />As far as I can tell, it is not in Mathlib, but there are some (possible) formalizations.<br />Relevant Zulip chats: <a href="https://leanprover.zulipchat.com/#narrow/stream/116395-maths/topic/Seminar.20--.20London.20Learning.20Lean/near/362025148">Link to LLL</a> and <a href="https://leanprover.zulipchat.com/#narrow/stream/217875-Is-there-code-for-X.3F/topic/Ostrowski's.20theorem">Ostrowski's Theorem thread</a> </td>
 </tr>

 <tr>